DreamyStranger/MonoGame-Platformer/README.md

     The "WorldManager" directory pertains to the management of the game world within the project.
 It handles aspects such as scene management, level loading, and other world-related functionalities.

 ## Status: Development

+I am currently working on this project during my free time and planning to continue doint that at least throughout the grad school.